-Cannabidiol is so powerful when it comes to our health and wellness because of how it interacts with the Endocannabinoid System (ECS).
+Cannabidiol is so powerful when it comes to our health and wellness because it interacts with the Endocannabinoid System (ECS).
 Just as its prefix ‘endo’ – taken from the Greek word for ‘within’ – suggests, the Endocannabinoid System is internal to the body.
-Comprised of endocannabinoids, cannabinoid receptors and enzymes, it plays a vital role in promoting homeostasis and maintaining general health.
+It is made up of endocannabinoids, cannabinoid receptors and enzymes, and plays a vital role in promoting homeostasis and maintaining general health.